Table of Contents

 Method 4.
 Find Hidden Files on Hard Drive Using CMD Alternative

-Manual input of the command line is suitable for computer professionals since wrong commands can cause more severe problems.
-Therefore, for security and usability, we strongly recommend you try an automatic command line alternative.
-EaseUS Tools M is a practical tool that enables you to check and fix files system error, enable/disable write protection and system update with one-click instead of typing intricate command lines.
+Manual execution of the command line is suitable for computer professionals, since incorrect commands can do more harm than good.
+Therefore, for security and usability, we strongly recommend you try an automatic command line alternative - EaseUS CleanGenius.
+It is a practical tool that enables you to check and fix file system errors, enable/disable write protection and update your system with one-click instead of typing intricate command lines.

 Follow the simple steps below to show hidden files with this 1-click-fix software.

-Step 3.
-After the operation completes, click the View button to check the hidden files.
+Step 4.
+After the operation completes, click the here link to check the hidden files.

 After this, you can reconnect your device to the computer and check if the hidden files show up.